Mahdi800/SQL_Vehicle_Sales_Analysis/README.md

 # SQL Vehicle Sales Analysis

 ## Excel
-Before I import the dataset to mysql, I first reduce the size the dataset in excel.
-Instead of working with ~500,000 rows of data, I limit the number to 9,435 rows.
+Before I import the dataset to mysql, I first reduced the size the dataset in excel.
+Instead of working with ~500,000 rows of data, I limited the number to 9,435 rows.
 The new dataset only includes details for cars that are from 2015.
 I used the filter function in excel to reduce the dataset size.<br>
 -Go to Data\
 -Filter\